-Since the source of the acidity is atmospheric deposition, a nonpoint source, wasteload allocations (WLA's) were set equal to zero.
+Since the source of acidity to the 158 ponds is atmospheric deposition, a nonpoint source, wasteload allocations (WLA's) were set equal to zero.

 Assessment: EPA concludes that the TMDL document satisfies the requirements of the above category.

 6. Margin of Safety (MOS)